Human Resource Management Degree Program Meets SHRM Guidelines

 The degree is offered at the McKendree campuses in Lebanon, Ill., and Louisville and Radcliff, Ky.; at the Center for Scott Air Force Base; and through the Accelerated Instruction (AiM) and McKendree Online programs.

-McKendree’s human resource management BBA degree is one of 260 programs in 209 educational institutions worldwide that has been acknowledged by SHRM as being in alignment with its suggested guides and templates.
+McKendree’s bachelor degree in human resource management is one of 260 programs in 209 educational institutions worldwide that has been acknowledged by SHRM as being in alignment with its suggested guides and templates.
 The HR Curriculum Guidebook and Templates were developed by SHRM to define the minimum human resource content areas that should be studied at the undergraduate and graduate levels.
 The guidelines, created in 2006 and revalidated in 2010, are part of SHRM’s Academic Initiative to define human resource education standards taught in university business schools and to help universities develop degree programs that follow these standards.

 “It is important for McKendree to adhere to guidelines set forth by the governing bodies of relevant business areas.
 I am pleased that SHRM feels we are doing so in the area of human resource management,” said Dr. Sandra Lang, School of Business chair.